 Hollywood Studios Individual Lightning Lane Attractions

 Disney officially refers to these as “Individual Lightning Lane Selections” (which is a mouthful) but we often refer to them as “pay-to-ride” attractions.
+These are are also not part of Genie+ and are a separate cost.

 Aside from a few special situations, if you’d prefer to not pay-to-ride Rise of the Resistance via the Lightning Lane, you’ll need to use the Standby Line.
 We have tips for how to minimize your waits using it down below.